se-edu/se-book/processModels/summary/recap/q-essay-agilePairTDD.md

 Arguments against pair programming:

-* Increase in total man hours required.
+* Increases the total man-hours required.
 * Personality clashes between pair-members.
 * Workspaces need to be adapted to suit two developers working at one computer.
 * If pairs are rotated, one needs to know more parts of the system than in solo programming.